Minutes to Midnight (Linkin Park album): Commercial performance

 Minutes to Midnight was delayed several times before its release.
 First scheduled to be released in the summer of 2006, it was later postponed to the fall of 2006, then again to early 2007.
 The album's release date was finally set for May 14, 2007.
 In Canada, the album was released on May 15, 2007.
 There are non-Parental Advisory releases of both the regular album and the special edition album.
 The songs "Given Up", "Bleed It Out", and "Hands Held High" are edited.
-In Malaysia, the edited version for the album is available in digipak cover while the explicit edition available for the Tour Edition which features white slipcase cardboard cover and a standard jewel case.
+In Malaysia, the edited version for the album is available in digipak cover while the explicit Tour Edition features a white slipcase cardboard cover and a standard jewel case.
 In the United States, the album had the biggest first week sales of 2007 at the time, with 623,000 albums sold.
 In Canada, the album sold over 50,000 copies in its first week and debuted at number one on the Canadian Albums Chart.
 Worldwide, the album shipped over 3.3 million copies in its first four weeks of release.

 Five singles were released from the album: "What I've Done", "Bleed It Out", "Shadow of the Day", "Given Up", and "Leave Out All the Rest".
 Although "Given Up" and "Leave Out All the Rest" had not been released as singles until early March 2008, "Given Up" had already charted on the Billboard Hot 100 and Billboard Pop 100 charts at numbers 99 and 78 respectively in 2007, and "Leave Out All the Rest" had already charted on Billboard's Pop 100 chart at number 98 and Billboard's Bubbling Under Hot 100 Singles chart at number 17 in 2007.
 The songs "Hands Held High" and "No More Sorrow" also charted on the Bubbling Under Hot 100 Singles chart at numbers 23 and 24, respectively, in 2007.
 The album has sold 3.3 million copies sold in the US alone.

 Although sales of the album were lower than their two first studio albums, the album was more successful in terms of single's charting performance, with all of the five singles released reaching the Billboard Hot 100, and two songs reaching the Bubbling Under Hot 100.